openmobilehub/omh-maps/README.md

 # OMH Maps Client Library

 ## Overview
-OMH Maps is an Android client library that makes it easy to integrate maps on both Google Mobile Services (GMS) and non-GMS devices.
-It eliminates the need for separate codebases for different Android builds.
+OMH Maps Client Library is an Android SDK that simplifies the integration of maps on both Google Mobile Services (GMS) and non-GMS devices.
+It provides a unified interface and components for a consistent map experience, eliminating the need for separate codebases for different Android builds.
+This repository contains a detailed Getting Started guide to help developers learn and effectively implement the OMH Maps Client Library into their Android projects.
+For a general overview and understanding of the philosophy behind OMH, please visit the official website at https://www.openmobilehub.com.

-With the OMH Maps Client Library, you can easily add Google Maps, OpenStreetMap, and other third-party maps to your applications, regardless of whether the device has GMS or not.
-The library takes care of the technical details, providing a unified interface and components for a consistent map experience.

 ## A single codebase, running seamlessly on any device
 For instance, the following screenshots showcase multiple devices with Android, both with GMS and Non-GMS.
 The same app works without changing a single line of code, supporting multiple map provider implementations (Google Maps and OpenStreetMap).